sopechris/cgm.insu_evaluator/README.md

-# 🩺 Anomalies Analysis Notebook
+# 🩺 CGM and Insulin Analysis Notebook

-This repository contains the **Anomalies Analysis** Jupyter notebook, which provides a comprehensive workflow for analyzing glucose, insulin, and related physiological data.
+This repository contains the **CGM/Insulin Analysis** Jupyter notebook, which provides a comprehensive workflow for analyzing glucose, insulin, and related physiological data.
 The notebook is designed for diabetes data analysis, focusing on daily and weekly trends, bootstrapped confidence intervals, and anomaly detection.

 ## ✨ Features